MegaManSec/gixy-ng/docs/en/plugins/aliastraversal.md

     alias /data/w3/images/;
 }
 ```
-on request of `/i/top.gif`, the file `/data/w3/images/top.gif` will be sent.
+On request of `/i/top.gif`, the file `/data/w3/images/top.gif` will be sent.

 But if the location doesn't end with directory separator (i.e. `/`):